Text Us Text to Contact Us

 Key Concerns When Breastfeeding With Implants

 It matters where on your body incisions were made for your breast implant surgery.
 Potentially, the most damaging location is around each areola.
-This area of the breast is crucial for the let-down reflex, which ultimately releases milk for the baby.
-When surgery occurs here, it is possible there will be a reduction in nipple stimulation, and nerves may be damaged.
+This area of the breast is crucial for the let-down reflex, which ultimately releases breast milk for the baby.
+When breast augmentation surgery occurs here, it is possible there will be a reduction in nipple stimulation, and nerves may be damaged.

 2. Type of Surgery